MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L06_Relationships.md

 1. Click **Done**.

-## Exercise 6 – Calculated and rollup colmuns
+## Exercise 6 – Calculated and rollup columns

 In this exercise, you will use relationships to create calculated and rollup fields.
 The calculated column will add the email address for the approver to the outcome table.
 The rollup column will sum the funding values to project.